replikativ/replikativ/README.md

 - Update docs
   - rename repo (id) to crdt in pub-sub core [DONE]
   - rename repository type to CDVCS for consistency with paper [WIP]
+  - add state diagram for replication protocol with middlewares

 # Roadmap